bluelibs/runner/README.md

 const helloTask = task({
   id: "app.hello",
   on: afterRegisterEvent,
-  priority: 0, // this is the order in which the task will be executed when `on` is present run(event) {
+  listenerPriority: 0, // this is the order in which the task will be executed when `on` is present run(event) {
     console.log("User has been registered!");
   },